heig-vd-dai-course/heig-vd-dai-course/04.01-docker-and-docker-compose/01-course-material/PRESENTATION.md

 - Build a Docker image.
 - Based on an existing image.
 - Defines a set of instructions to build the image.
-- Written in plain text with a few keywords to define the instructions.
+- Written in plain text.

 ![bg right contain](./images/dockerfile-specification.png)